When working with Python for AI software, you'll often encounter pip

 Update pip itself

-- If your pip version is old, enter:Keeping it up-to-date can reduce problems.
+- If your pip version is outdated, enter:Keeping it up-to-date helps prevent issues.

 pip install --upgrade pip

-- If your pip version is old, enter:
+- If your pip version is outdated, enter:

-- If you no longer want a module, such as
+- If you no longer need a package, like

 requests